Press Conference and Media Day to Commence Washington DC Temple Open House; Global Church Leaders to Lead Media Tours of Temple Interior April 18

 WASHINGTON, April 12, 2022 /PRNewswire/ --

-Summary: Global leaders of The Church of Jesus Christ of Latter-day Saints will be among the key speakers and tour guides during a special press conference and media day at the Washington D.C.
+Summary: Leaders of The Church of Jesus Christ of Latter-day Saints will be among the key speakers and tour guides during a special press conference and media day at the Washington D.C.
 Temple on Monday, April 18.

 What: This media event will officially launch the Washington D.C.
-Temple Open House set to take place over the course of the spring and summer.
+Temple Open House set to take place between April 28th and June 11th.
 Hundreds of thousands of visitors are expected to visit this iconic location considered a sacred space by millions worldwide.
 This is the first time that the Temple, following a comprehensive renovation project, has been opened to members of the press corps in nearly 50 years.

-Who: Elders David A. Bednar and Gerrit W. Gong of the Quorum of the Twelve Apostles and Sisters Sharon Eubank and Reyna I. Aburto, first and second counselor respectively of the Church's Relief Society General Presidency, will address the media during a press conference and interview availability.

-The Quorum of the Twelve Apostles is the second-highest presiding body in the Church.
-The Relief Society is one of the largest women's organizations in the world for women ages 18 and over that provides support for the temporal and spiritual needs of all women in the Church, as well as others who are in need.

 When: Three specialized briefing sessions for media will take place on April 18.
 Media are invited to choose the session that best meets the needs of their respective outlets and readers.
 Colleagues are invited to arrive 30 minutes early if they need to set up equipment.